Omar-Zantot/currency-conversion-app-v1.0/README.md

 ## Input Validation and Alerts ⚠️

 To ensure accurate conversions, the app employs robust input validation.
-It uses engaging emojis to enhance error alerts:
+It uses engaging emojis to enhance error alerts

-- 🚫 **Invalid Amount**: Displays a red cross emoji for invalid amount entries.
-- ⚠️ **Insufficient Funds**: Warns users with an exclamation emoji if they attempt to convert more than they have.
-- ✅ **Conversion Success**: Celebrates successful conversions with a green checkmark emoji.

 ## Contributing 👥